calnix/stakingPro/Documentation/ContractExplanations.md

 ## 5. Cooldown & Ending vaults: activateCooldown() and endVaults()

+Process:

+1. First, the vault creator must activate the cooldown by calling `activateCooldown()`.
+This sets the end time on a vault.
+2. Once the end time is reached, `endVaults()` must be called on the vault.
+This removes the vault's staked assets from the system and updates the global boosted balances.

 ### activateCooldown()

 - activateCooldown() is called when the vault creator wants to activate the cooldown period of a vault